SAP-samples/teched2022-IN264/exercises/ex1/README.md

 After all prerequisites are met, we can now start to setup SAP Task Center.
 Switch now to **Instances and Subscriptions**  to get started and press **create**:
-In the upcomming screen we need now to create:
+In the upcoming screen we need now to create:

 <br>![](/exercises/ex1/images/start_create_sub_and_instances.png)